 For new mentees, please contact me via the contact form, with a few words about why you wish to connect with me.

-Rates for a 50 minute mentoring session are on a sliding scale of AUS $70 - $100.
+Rates for a 50 minute session are very low, and are simply a recompense for my time.
+I offer a sliding scale of AUS $60 - $80.
 Please let me know where you place yourself on this scale.
-I am happy to negotiate a rate for longer sessions, or meetings in silence.

 THE NEED for a MENTOR or GUIDE.